 Workforce Focus Team (WFT): 2 to 8 managers, e.g., Talent Development, Learning Managers, Human Resources Manager(s), and Work Unit Managers.
 Work Units are small groups of similarly skilled people within Departments or other sections of the organization.
 The Workforce Focus Team (WFT) is accountable for Workforce Excellence results, including workforce satisfaction. engagement, workforce capability and capacity, learning and development, and rewards-based workforce performance.

 The OE21 approach provides Management Analyst knowledge and data collection and analysis models for all focus team members.
 The time spent on OE21 learning and implementation depends on the organization’s ongoing workload.
 Our new OE21 approach is designed to ensure that the focus team members finish all OE21 processes and implementation tasks on a part-time and flexible basis, over a period of six to twelve months.

-The economical way to get started is to register at least four managers (each belonging to a separate focus team) in our new Udemy Training Course to be published in early July 2023.
+The economical way to get started is to register at least four managers (each belonging to a separate focus team) in our new course to be published in July 2023.
 This self-paced online training course must be successfully completed before moving foreward to full implementation of our OE21 Applied Management Program.
-Students who successfully complete CMA-OE Training receive Training Certifications from the Udemy learning and development platform.
+Students who successfully complete CMA-OE Training receive Training Certifications from our learning and development platform.

 The organization’s managers that finish both training and implementation become Certified Management Analysts (CMA-OE™).
 Each year new managers can be rotated through the program as the organization sees fit.

 Bottom Line – We can add Management Analyst capabilities to almost any organization manager, and these new capabilities combine with their normal roles and skills to make them of far greater value to the Top Executives they report to.
 Most importantly HR Managers and other managers can leverage the OE21 Applied Management Program as a new path towards the C-Suite.